pmean/build-website/text/05/StatisticsSoftware.md

 > statistical modeling of data.
 It offers the fitting fuctions found in
 > commercial software such as LISREL, LISCOMP, EQS and CALIS, along with
 > facilities for maximum likelihood estimation of parameters from
 > missing data structures, under normal theory.
-Complex \'nonstandard\'
+Complex 'nonstandard'
 > models are easy to specify.
 For further general applicability, it
 > allows the user to define their own fit functions, and optimization
 > may be performed subject to linear and nonlinear equality or boundary
 > constraints.* www.vcu.edu/mx

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Statistical computing](../category/StatisticalComputing.html).